NorthStarUAS/FMU-Arduino/src/nav/README.md

 # INS / GNSS - Inertial and Global Navigation Satellite System Kalman filter code

-This section of code uses fancy math to blend the high rate inerital sensor data (gyros, accelerometers, and possibly magnetometers) with low rate gps position and velocity.
+This section of code uses fancy math to blend the high rate inertial sensor data (gyros, accelerometers, and possibly magnetometers) with low rate gps position and velocity.
 Out of this is produced a high quality true heading (yaw), roll, and pitch estimate and a fast position and velocity estimate.